 4. Check your super is going into the right account

-If you’ve requested your new employer to pay your super contribution to your super account, check you’re receiving your new employer’s super contribution into your super account by logging-in online and viewing your transactions.
+If you’ve requested your new employer to pay your super contribution to your super account, check you are receiving the new contribution.
+To do this log into your super account online and viewing your transactions.
 This will ensure it’s going to the right place, the last thing you want is missing super.
-If you haven’t yet provided your employer with your super details, and you want your super contribution paid to your current super account, you can easily do so.
+If you haven’t yet provided your employer with your super details, make sure to provide them as soon as possible.

 5. Update your income protection insurance